7 Best Backpacking Axes + Buying Guide

 Fiskars X7 small chopping axe

-Fiskars is held in high regard as a company that has a lot of experience making affordable axes that use cutting-edge technology to give you the most bang for your buck.
+I hold Fiskars in high regard as a company with a lot of experience making affordable axes that use cutting-edge technology to give you the most bang for your buck.
 Made in Finland, a country of endless forests and which uses a lot of firewood to heat its homes throughout the long Arctic winter, Fiskars axes are designed for maximum chopping and splitting efficiency.

 The Fiskars X7 hatchet is a very light hatchet that packs a big punch.
-The wedge-shaped design of the axehead means that it will split firewood with greater ease than other axes with thinner profiles.
-The axehead is also coated with an anti-friction coating that stops it from getting stuck in the wood and making it easy to keep up a steady chopping rhythm.
+The wedge-shaped design of the axehead was able to split firewood with greater ease than other axes with thinner profiles.
+The axehead is also coated with an anti-friction coating which stopped it from getting stuck in the wood and made it easy to keep up a steady chopping rhythm.

 A big plus of this axe is the lightweight handle made out of composite materials and molded around the axehead.
-Fiskars claims that the material is stronger than steel (and “virtually unbreakable”) but in any case it is very tough and you don’t run the risk of an axehead coming loose and flying off into the bush just when you need it most.
-At just 1.4 lbs in total weight, the Fiskars X7 is an excellent choice for those looking for a lightweight axe that nevertheless provides you with a lot of oomph and cutting power.
+Fiskars claims that the material is stronger than steel (and “virtually unbreakable”), but in any case it is very tough, and you don’t risk an axehead coming loose and flying off into the bush just when you need it most.
+At just 1.4 lbs in total weight, the Fiskars X7 is an excellent choice for those looking for a lightweight axe that provides a lot of oomph and cutting power.

-Verdict: Great for longer hikes and when weight is an issue.
-Very tough and hard to break, with no risk of the axehead coming loose.
+I recommend the Fiskars X7 for longer hikes when weight is an issue.
+It is very tough to break, with no risk of the axehead coming loose.

 Fiskars X7 Hatchet